ejordangottlieb/vagrantlxc/README.md

 Field Definitions
 containnarch: The hardware environment lxc is running on (as supported by lxc)
 ## global variables
-shell: default shell for defined users
+-shell: default shell for defined users
-bridges: The number of bridges a non-priv user may define
+-bridges: The number of bridges a non-priv user may define
 ## users
 The list of users to create a non-priv environnment for.
 Each account allows for simple username based authentication.
 ### assigned_bridges